How to Write a Consulting Contract (Guide): Types and Terms to Include

 Example: Consultant will reimburse XYZ for any expenses incurred by XYZ in connection with any audit, which results in the correction of a billing error by Consultant in an amount greater that 5% of the charges that were subject to such audit for the period audited.

-Defining Net Terms Make sure payment is due within 30 days of receipt of invoice.
+Make sure payment is due within 30 days of receipt of invoice.
 Spell out the timeframe for payment clearly.

-Frequency of Invoicing
+Frequency of invoicing

 You can also use payment terms to offer your clients benefits such as: